-The recommended mode of preparation for full-time Christian service is by attending a Nazarene liberal arts college and, if possible, the Nazarene Seminary.
-Other modes are the Nazarene Bible College, Carolinas School of Ministry (in alliance with Nazarene Bible College) and The Modular Course of Study.
+The recommended mode of preparation for full-time Christian service is by attending a Nazarene liberal arts college or Nazarene Bible College and, if possible, the Nazarene Theological Seminary.
+Other modes are the Ministerial Preparation Program at Nazarene Bible College and Northwest Nazarene University.
 The Modular Course of Study is under the immediate supervision of the District Board of Ministry Assessment (Studies).
 ENTE Online is an available online Spanish Language program.

 General curriculum areas for ministerial preparation are in Manual Section 529.3.
-Modular courses are in the Guide to Ministerial Development & Ordination.
+Modular courses are in the Guide to Ministerial Development & Ordination (SPANISH).

-2. All course work and examinations must be completed and credited by April 15 in order to apply to current assembly year.
+2. All course work and transcripts must be submitted and credited by June 30 in order to apply to current assembly year.
 Work filed thereafter will be applied to the following year.
 Course work must be submitted annually prior to the Board of Ministry interview.

-4. Candidates should be prepared to appear for interview as called by the Board of Ministry Assessment.
+5. Candidates should be prepared to appear for an interview as called by the Board of Ministry Assessment.

-College students are responsible to submit to the board documentary evidence of academic standing in harmony with Manual section 529.
+College students are responsible to submit evidence of academic standing in harmony with Manual section 529.
 At graduation, the final transcript will be evaluated by the District Board of Ministry Studies Officer, and no requirements stated in the Manual will be waived.

 WHERE TO GO

-1. For information or guidance, the student should first consult his/her advisor.
-Further, assistance may be obtained from secretary or chairman of Ministerial Studies.
+1. For information or guidance, the student should first consult his/her pastor or mentor.
+Further assistance may be obtained by contacting the District Secretary and/or the Studies Director.

-3. For relevant application forms (for District Assembly recommendation and renewal) contact the District Secretary at firstname.lastname@example.org.
+2. All relevant application forms (for District Assembly recommendation and renewal) are available through the Ministerial Credentials page of the SC District Website.